RobertTheBrucey/traffic-spot-rs/README.md

 ## Important Note
 Currently the start/stop commands must exit after starting/stopping the service, such as a "systemctl start" or "docker start"
 This program does not support starting a long running daemon at this time.
+Ports specified are UDP only at this stage.

 ## General info